AwalaApp/specs/rs018-algorithms.md

 Implementations MUST support AES-128, and they SHOULD also support AES-192 and AES-256.
 They MUST NOT support DES for security reasons.

-More specifically, [Key Wrap mode](https://tools.ietf.org/html/rfc3394.html) MUST be used when encrypting cryptographic key materials and [GCM](https://tools.ietf.org/html/rfc5084) MUST be used when encrypting payloads.
+More specifically, [Key Wrap mode](https://tools.ietf.org/html/rfc3394.html) MUST be used when encrypting cryptographic key materials and [Galois/Counter Mode GCM](https://tools.ietf.org/html/rfc5084) MUST be used when encrypting payloads.
 Consequently, the following ciphers are required or recommended:

 - AES-128-KW (required, OID `2.16.840.1.101.3.4.1.5`).
 - AES-192-KW (recommended, OID `2.16.840.1.101.3.4.1.25`).